Chart Color Schemes

 Kincumber - Picketts Valley features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 66.8% of all households, including 27.8% couples with children, 27.2% couples without children, and 11.1% single parent families.
-Non-family households account for 33.2%, with lone person households at 31.8% and group households comprising 1.4%.
+Family households account for 66.8% of all households, broken down into 27.8% couples with children, 27.2% couples without children, and 11.1% single parent families.
+Non-family households constitute the remaining 33.2%, with lone person households at 31.8% and group households making up 1.4% of the total.
 The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households